-Students who do not hand in homework on the day it is due will have SchoolSpeak communication sent to parents.
+Students who do not hand in homework on the day it is due will have FACTS communication sent to parents.
 On the second day, if the assignment is still not completed the student will serve a lunch detention.
-If this happens more than three times in a trimester, a student will receive an X for effort in that subject area on the student's report card which removes the student from honor roll.
+If a student is late three times in a trimester, a student will receive an X for effort in that subject area on the student's report card which removes the student from honor roll.